guplem/guplem.github.io/data/workCreationPrompt.md

 I am creating a JSON document with all of my portfolio.
 I will share with you a description of projects I've worked on.

-You must create a JSON object following the examples based on the info I provide you.
+Your goal is to create a JSON object following the examples based on the info I provide you.
-In the description explain what the project is about, what I did, objectives, ... imitating the tone and information of the examples.
+In the description must be concise, and impactful descriptions of my projects, following a specific structure.
+Each description should reflect my role, the technologies I used, the key features I worked on, and the results or impact of the project.
+The descriptions should highlight my individual contributions and demonstrate the success of the project.
+And it must imitate the tone and information of the examples.
 If you are lacking any information, you must ask for it before answering.
 All images are within the "resources/images/projects" folder.
 In the skills section, you must include the framework, platform, language, ...
 Example: "Flutter" should always be accompanied by "Dart".
 Try to avoid adding many new skills but reuse as much as possible the ones that are already present.